streamr-dev/examples/Tutorials/mqtt/README.md

 ```

 ### 1.2 - Initial broker setup
-Before the broker can be started its configuration files need to be created using the following command:
+Before the Broker node can be started its configuration files need to be created using the following command:
 ```shell
 $ streamr-broker-init
 ```